sergeyklay/blog/README.md

 ## Copyright & Licenses

-The content of this site is licensed under the [CC BY](https://creativecommons.org/licenses/by/4.0/).
+The content of this site is licensed under the [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/).